devmohib/reactjs/README.md

 <>
 ```

--Curly braces {}, let you bring JavaScript logic and variables into your markup
+- Curly braces {}, let you bring JavaScript logic and variables into your markup
--Babel compiles JSX down to React.createElement() calls.
+- Babel compiles JSX down to React.createElement() calls.
--React.createElement() performs a few checks to help you write bug-free code
+- React.createElement() performs a few checks to help you write bug-free code

 ## Props